Caitlyn Jenner slams Newsom on 'America's Newsroom': He has 'destroyed' California's economy

 A Newsom spokesperson did not immediately respond to Fox News’ request for comment.

-When asked what she thinks would be the "right number in terms of the income tax in California" Jenner noted that as governor she would not be able to lower taxes herself given there is "a process," but said she would be in favor of that process.
+When asked by Host Dana Perino what she thinks would be the "right number in terms of the income tax in California" Jenner noted that as governor she would not be able to lower taxes herself given there is "a process," but said she would be in favor of that process.

 She went on to say that she doesn’t think California will ever get to the point "where you have a zero corporate tax rate like Florida or some of the other states," arguing that "that’s just not realistic"